TheStartupIntern/TestCase/content/Web Apps/Security Testing/Authentication/Access to Protected Resources Without Authentication.md

 #### **Postconditions:**
 - The application is in a usable state for further testing.
+- The user remains on the login page or access denied page.
+- No session is created for the unauthorized user.
+- Protected resources remain secure and inaccessible to unauthorized users.

 #### **Test Priority:**
 High

 #### **Status:**
 Pass/Fail (to be determined after execution)